Pyrole-2002/OG_Vault/Competitive Programming/Arrays/Longest Subarray with Sum K.md

 ## Positives Only
-> [!tip] Given an array with only non-negative values and a sum $k$, we need to print the length of the longest subarray that sums to $k$.
+> [!tip] Given an array with only non-negative values and a sum $k$, we need to return the length of the longest subarray that sums to $k$.
 ### Method 1 (Hashing)
 - This approach uses a hash map to efficiently find the longest subarray with a sum of $k$.
 - The hash map `pre_sum_map` will store prefix sums and their corresponding indices.